 Government non-profit information centre regarding healthcare insurance.

-This is the government agency responsible for Dutch Public Health Insrances.
-You can apply for an assessment to see if you qualify for Dutch Public Health Insurance (Wlz assessment)
+At the SVB you can apply for an assessment to see if you qualify for Dutch Public Health Insurance (Wlz assessment) by visiting this webpage.

 Are responsible for health care benefits and have specific information about health care for people that move to the Netherlands from abroad.